geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 ##### **Geohot** [[00:13:51](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=831)]
 There's a distinction between a global..
 So we still have the GBarrier instruction.
-The GBarrier UOP is the same as the barrier UOP, except it applies on a global level.
+The GBarrier UOp is the same as the barrier UOp, except it applies on a global level.
 So for the GPU, GBarrier means a new kernel.
 For the CPU, all it means is close all the loops.